Lightning-AI/pytorch-lightning/docs/source/accelerators/hpu.rst

 Known limitations
 -----------------

-* Habana dataloader is not supported
+* Habana dataloader is not supported.
-* Device stats monitoring is not supported
+* Device stats monitoring is not supported.